-There has been overwhelming support for some charitable causes recently.
-If you are doing so it is worth remembering that you may be able to elect to make donations via gift aid, enabling the registered charity to receive an extra 25% at no extra cost to you if you pay sufficient tax.
+There continues to be overwhelming support for some charitable causes recently.
+If you wish to support a charity, it is worth remembering that you may be able to elect to make donations via gift aid, enabling the registered charity to receive an extra 25% at no extra cost to you if you pay sufficient tax.

-If you are a higher or additional rate taxpayer you may also be eligible to claim the difference between the rate of tax you normally pay and the basic rate on your gross donation, so should always note this figure for entering within your self-assessment tax return.
+If you are a higher or additional rate taxpayer you may also be eligible to claim relief for the difference between the rate of tax you normally pay and the basic rate on your gross donation, so should always note this figure for entering within your self-assessment tax return.
 There may also be inheritance tax benefits of leaving 10% of your estate on death to charity.